 To ensure every child in Colorado has access to great educators who are supported in their professional growth; new evaluation requirements under Senate Bill 10-191 are intended to provide meaningful, annual evaluations for all licensed personnel including principals, teachers and other education professionals who are licensed by the state.
 This fact sheet explains the work that is being done to provide evaluation tools for licensed personnel that don't fall under the teacher or principal category.

 - Overview of S.B.
 10-191 Requirements for Early Childhood Educators (PDF)

 High quality early childhood education plays a crucial role in the foundation for school readiness for Colorado’s young children.
 A key component of quality programming is the assurance that every child in Colorado has access to great educators who are supported in their professional growth.
 The new evaluation requirements under Senate Bill 10-191 are intended to provide meaningful evaluations for all education professionals who are licensed by the state.
 The Colorado Department of Education (CDE) is incorporating early childhood educators into the scope and intent of S.B.
 10-191 to ensure that they, too, benefit from opportunities for meaningful feedback and professional development.

-- Overview of the State Model Online Performance Management System (PDF)
+- Overview of the Colorado State Model Performance Management System (PDF)